-TNSrecords are a well known and respected household name when it comes to Punk-Rock music, the label is non-profit and operated more as community within it’s organisation and importantly it’s roster, with just about anyone and everyone involved in any way doing their best to support the underground scene.
-Isn’t that nice!
+TNSrecords are a well known and respected household name when it comes to Punk-Rock music, the label is non-profit and operated more as a community within its organisation and importantly it’s roster, with just about anyone and everyone involved in any way doing their best to support the underground scene.
+Isn’t that nice?!

 Anyway, stellar work aside, the label recently decided to release an EP split between two of UK Punk’s faster and abrasive Punk-Rock bands in the form of The Domestics and Pizzatramp.
 Now, that isn’t really too much of a monumental thing, “great label puts out split from two great bands”, no – it’s all in fact in the method this time around.

 Both bands have compressed three gapless unrelenting tracks clocking in 0:57 in total each onto, now get this, a 5″ record, something the press kit and bandcamp notes lovingly describe as – ‘A concept record?
 A totally stupid record?
 A disciplined record?
 All three possibly…’.
 Nail on the head?
 That’s a yes.

 But why not a 7″?
 It would have been easier indeed but nowhere near as adrenaline pumping and sonically accosting enough that you following each 0:57 burst, you feel like someone gave you right kicking-in.
 That, in a nutshell, is why a 5″ was settled on, well, sort of.
 In actuality it was a test of mettle for two bands known for their blistering visceral blasts of Hardcore Punk, confining them to see what they could do.
 So…